Weaty12/Weaty12/README.md

-- 👋 no one is alowode to taunt .
+they fhsydigjxBfhbxgdkgkyifggcjvkfgzgxncmdfFucjvvzhcmvhxjdjgxhcjgjxvcncnc😢💸🍑😂- 👋 no one is alowode to taunt .
 -github phone ddone work on people
 � no gay guys allowed
 - 🌱 I’m currently learning ...